-Two-four unit properties must meet agency requirements.
+- Two-four unit properties must meet agency requirements. - Two-four unit properties are not eligible for 2nd homes.

 14.1.4 Acreage

 The property should not exceed 10 acres, and the amount of acreage must be typical for the area and supported with comparable of similar lot size.